WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/Diam.md

 Further, having Sybil-resistant Identities mapped to real people is near impossible.

 ## Digital Identities is now a full-fledged Global War Front
 With Blockchain now becoming the web of transactions requires everyone to have a private key.
 Allowing anonymous private keys basically sets us back a few decades of what the global Financial Action Task Force (FATF) was able to accomplish in its fight against Money laundering.
-Bill Gates has put it that its killing people in a "fairly direct way".
+Bill Gates has put it that crypto is killing people in a "fairly direct way".

 Further cybercrime is going to hit $6 trillion annually by 2021.

 ## The real question are
-* Are we willing to give up anonymity and embrace privacy while we accept universal persistent identifiers that hold the world accountable?
 * How far can the self-sovereign identities save privacy, stop external correlation without removing accountability?
+* Are we open to a backdoor and aid FATF in its effort to counter money laundering?
 * Interoperatibility across platforms and entities must have multiple DIDs or just a unqiue contact ID per relatinship is better?

 ### The top use cases for identities begin with